CBD and Alcohol; should they be mixed?

 Recent studies have shown that CBD, a non-psychoactive and non-addictive component of cannabis, may have potential therapeutic benefits for those with alcohol intake issues.

-While the results of these studies are encouraging, it’s important to remember two things: 1) that medications for alcohol issues, in general, are still relatively ineffective and have high cases of relapse and 2) further research is needed to determine the effectiveness of CBD for humans with alcohol problems.
+While the results of these studies are encouraging, it’s important to remember two things: 1) medications for alcohol issues, in general, are still relatively ineffective and have high cases of relapse, and 2) further research is needed to determine the effectiveness of CBD for humans with alcohol problems.

 As a safety precaution, it is crucial to seek professional help for alcohol addiction and not rely solely on CBD products — especially when doing so can be dangerous.